Tracking

 hero_wave

-As part of our Darwin Plus funded project (DPLUS126), we plan to deploy up to 10 satellite tags on sei whales over the summer and autumn of 2022 and 2023.
+As part of our Darwin Plus funded project (DPLUS126), we plan to deploy up to 10 satellite tags on sei whales over the summer and autumn of 2022 to 2024.
 The tags will be attached to the dorsal fins of the whales, and will be programmed to transmit GPS positions and satellite fixes, and to send detailed data on their dive behaviour.

 Through this work, we’re aiming to understand more about the spatial movements of sei whales, how they are using Falklands’ waters to find food (i.e. the water depths that they dive to and spend most time in), their behaviour (e.g. whether their dive patterns and movements vary between day and night), and their exposure to human activities (e.g. ship collision risk).

-During the first season in March and April 2022, five tags were successfully placed on to sei whales, and a map of their tracks can be seen below with the five different whales shown in different colours.
+During 2022 and 2023, six tags were successfully placed on to sei whales, and a map of their tracks can be seen below with the six different whales shown in different colours.

 Tags that are still actively transmitting have a flashing circle beside their number.
 The locations vary in their accuracy, and some are only correct to within several kilometres; since sei whales often occur close to the Falklands coast, this means that some locations may appear on land!